cdfoundation/sig-security-supply-chain/framework.md

     * Packages are installed on various end user systems
     * Packages are installed in various containers
     * Containers are used in various cloud services
-3. Later, a vulnerability is identified in the developer's commit
+3. Later, a vulnerability is identified in the commit
 4. Scanning tools are able to identify all files, packages, installed systems, containers and cloud services that contain the commit.
 ### Example Scenario - Authenticity and Integrity
 1. Developer commits code